dmbrownlee/demo-proxmox-terraform/README.md

 # List all workspaces and note which is current
 alias twl='tofu workspace list'

-# Change to a different workspace
+# Change to a different workspace (takes the workspace name as an argument)
 alias tws='tofu workspace select'

 # Check the state of the resources in this workspace